AnanthuAjay/AnanthuAjay/README.md

 I'm someone who is committed to the goal of pursuit of life-long learning and gain experience in the field of Devops and  Backend technologies

 Skills: ANGULAR/ REACT JS/ JAVA (SPRING BOOT)/ PYTHON(DJANGO)/ GOLANG/ DOCKER/ KUBERNETES/ AWS
-- 👯 I’m looking to collaborate on Data Visualization,Product Management and Frontend technology related Projects
+- 👯 I’m looking to collaborate on Backend Middleware technology related Projects
 - 📫 How to reach me: ananthuajay5@gmail.com
 - 😄 Pronouns: He/Him